First Gadolinium Loading to Super-Kamiokande: The Gd-loading

+The neutron thermalization and capture time constants were considered when fitting the event candidate time distribution, as well as the presence of background events which were uniformly distributed in time.
+For the conversion from capture lifetime to Gd concentration, a Geant4 Monte Carlo simulation was applied (Fig.~\ref{fig:CaptureT_Gd_MC}).
+More specifically, the Geant4.9.6p04 Monte Carlo simulation with its high precision and thermal scattering models was used to simulate the thermalization, capture, and other processes involving neutrons in the Gd-loaded water.
+G4NDL4.2 is applied as the neutron cross section library for this simulation.
+Interactions with the stainless steel Am/Be source container, the BGO scintillator, and the acrylic case which encloses the Am/Be+BGO components are also taken into account (Fig.~\ref{fig:AmBe_source}).
 The neutron capture time constant was reasonably stable, within statistical errors, as shown by data taken between September and November 2020 (Fig.~\ref{fig:History_Of_GdCaptureTime}); it was also stable at several depths within SK.
-By applying Gaussian fitting to the 21 data points taken during this period, a mean neutron capture lifetime of 115.6~$\pm$~0.6~$\mu$s and a Gd concentration of 110.9~$\pm$~1.4~ppm were obtained.
-The standard deviations were 2.8~$\pm$~0.4~$\mu$s and 6.5~$\pm$~1.1~ppm, respectively.
-Only the statistical errors were considered here.
+By applying Gaussian fitting to the 21 data points taken during this period, a mean neutron capture lifetime of 115~$\pm$~1~(sys.+stat.)~$\mu$s and a Gd concentration of 111~$\pm$~2~(sys.+stat.)~ppm were obtained.
 The Gd concentration obtained by the Am/Be measurement is consistent with the estimation in Section~\ref{S:4-3}.